eProsima/Fast-DDS-docs/docs/docker/shm_docker.rst

   spaces, they will not be able to communicate with one another.
   The use of this option is the Docker recommended way of sharing shared memory between containers, in opposition of for instance sharing the `/dev/shm` volume in Linux machines.
-  A more advance user could set the flag to `shared`, thus sharing the shared memory mechanism of one of the container with the others.
+  A more advanced user could set the flag to `shared`, thus sharing the shared memory mechanism of one of the container with the others.

 .. code-block:: bash